SuDy0906/Messaging-app/README.md

-Make sure to replace the placeholders (e.g., `yourusername`, `yoursecretkey`, and other placeholders) with the actual information and content relevant to your project.
+Make sure to replace the placeholders (e.g., `yourusername`, `yoursecretkey`, `yourmongouri`, and other placeholders) with the actual information and content relevant to your project.
 You should also create additional sections, such as "FAQ" or "Acknowledgments," as needed.